-Capernaum (Hebrew: Kfar Nahum – “Village of Nahum”) is an ancient fishing village on the NW shores of the sea of Galilee, known mostly as “the town of Jesus” (Mat.
+Capernaum (Hebrew: Kfar Nahum – “Village of Nahum”) is an ancient fishing village on the North Western shores of the sea of Galilee, known mostly as “the town of Jesus” (Mat.
 4:13).

-It existed as a fhising village in Roman times, and as a pilgrimage destination in later antiquity, yet later abanodoned and forgotton.
+Capernaum existed as a fhising village in Roman times, and later as a major pilgrimage destination in Byzantine times, yet In the Middle ages the site was abanodoned and forgotton.

 On the eastern side of the site, whch is maintained by the Gree-Orthodox church, is a church Commemorating the presumed site where Jesus appointed his Disciples (“Church of the twelth Apostels”).